-- 87. To date, the Waikato-Tainui Negotiator (alongside the Waikato-Tainui Settlement Protection & Claims Team) has undertaken an intensive process in seeking a mandate to negotiate the Waikato-Tainui Remaining Claims, set out as follows: - a) An intensive internal engagement process undertaken -November 2017 to May 2019; - b) Development of a Draft Mandate Strategy February 2019; - c) Waikato-Tainui Remaining Claims Mandate Strategy published, and submissions invited March 2019; - d) Mandate Information Hui held throughout Aotearoa March 2019 to May 2019; - e) Submissions on Mandate Strategy received and noted February 2019 to May 2019; - f) Te Whakakitenga o Waikato vote to approve the Remaining Claims Mandate 25 May 2019; - g) Development of a Draft Deed of Mandate June 2019; and - h) Ministerial endorsement sought for Remaining Claims Mandate.
+- 89. To date, the Waikato-Tainui Negotiator (alongside the Waikato-Tainui Settlement Protection & Claims Team) has undertaken an intensive process in seeking a mandate to negotiate the Waikato-Tainui Remaining Claims, set out as follows: - i.
+An intensive internal engagement process undertaken November 2017 to May 2019; - ii.
+Development of a Draft Mandate Strategy February 2019; - iii.
+Waikato-Tainui Remaining Claims Mandate Strategy published, and submissions invited March 2019; - iv.
+Mandate Information Hui held throughout Aotearoa March 2019 to May 2019; - v.
+Submissions on Mandate Strategy received and noted February 2019 to May 2019; - vi.
+Te Whakakitenga o Waikato vote to approve the Remaining Claims Mandate 25 May 2019; - vii.
+Development of a Draft Deed of Mandate June 2019; - viii.
+Submissions on the draft Deed of Mandate received and noted September to October 2019; and - ix.
+Ministerial endorsement sought for Remaining Claims Mandate.